titledk/silverstripe-calendar/README.md

 ## Roadmap/Ideas/Plans

+### Wish List

+* Recurring events
+* Unit tests
+* Make everything translatable

-### 1.x
+### Possible Improvements

+* Structure
-* use ss 3.1 config system
+	* consider using ss 3.1 config system
 	* consider implementing the `EventInterface`, allowing everything to act as an event
 	* hiding page types that are not enabled via the settings
 		* see [here](http://www.balbus.tk/hide-a-page-from-the-cms-pagetype-dropdown/) for a reference
 	* remove SS3.0 compatibility to make support for SS3.1 easier (make sure to make a tag w.
 SS3.0 compatibility)

-## Wish List

-* Recurring events
-* Unit tests
-* Make everything translatable

-## Possible Improvements

 * Backend
 	* Implement event search in sidebar (see `CMSMAin->SearchForm()`)
 	* Dashboard panel to display individual calendars' coming events, and jump to creation form